Innovation in Financial Services: Literally Everything You Need to Know in 2018

 Manifold: Are you concerned that we might be widening the income gap?
 Now the people who are going to have access to the best information or the best machines will have the most data to train on and are able to learn the fastest.
 We'll concentrate wealth more than we already have.
 Is that a legitimate worry or is that less of a concern from your perspective?

 Manifold: Do you get involved in conversations around basic income?
 Are people talking about that with any level of seriousness?
-Economically, it seems like there's some problems with that idea.
+Economically, it seems like there are some problems with that idea.

 Jason: Are there?